alexadmin/it_overview/README.md

 # Documentation

 Documentation shoud be in one place.
+Documentation should act as caching proxy, if developer write code without documentation, that developer will work like caching proxy, he will be DDOSed by other developers or managers.

 Confluence - is good choice.
 Free mediawiki can't competite with him.